- Letter from Superintendent

-In case of any situation that requires emergency closing of school, announcements will be made via a variety of media, including our automated phone message system (ConnectEd), local radio and TV stations, Colonial Instructional Television (CITV) Comcast Cable and Verizon FiOS Channel 28, the District’s website, the District Facebook page, Twitter, Instagram, the District’s email news list and the District Offi ce phone message.
+In case of any situation that requires emergency closing of school, announcements will be made via a variety of media, including our automated phone message system (Blackboard Connect), local radio and TV stations, the District’s website, the District Facebook, Twitter, and Instagram accounts, and the District Office phone message.
 Please explain to your child where he or she should go if you are not at home on an occasion when school needs to close early.

-If your child is a bus rider, you will receive his or her bus schedule before the start of school.
-Parents or guardians, designated adults or siblings are required to meet kindergartners at the bus stop after school.
+If your child is a bus rider, you will be able to view the bus schedule in your child's PowerSchool account before the start of school.
+Parents or guardians, designated adults, or siblings are required to meet kindergartners at the bus stop after school.
 Bus drivers will not release students without family supervision.
-If your child will need transportation to a location other than your home on a consistent basis, please obtain a Transportation Request Form from any elementary school building.
-Send the completed form to:
+If your child will need transportation to a location other than your home on a consistent basis, please complete an online form by clicking here.

 The additional instruction time in a full-day kindergarten setting allows children and teachers time to explore topics in depth, reduces the ratio of transition time to class time, provides for greater continuity of day-to-day activities, and provides an environment that favors a more developmentally appropriate approach to the curriculum.